-Let me be excused from being particular in the detail of Such things as this is the Sort of writing which has superseded and degraded Pope in the eyes of the discerning British Public; and this Man... has found some hundreds of persons to misbelieve in his insanities, and hold him out as a kind of poetical Emanuel Swedenborg - or Richard Brothers - or parson Tozer - half Enthusiast and half Imposter.25
+Let me be excused from being particular in the detail of Such things as this is the Sort of writing which has superseded and degraded Pope in the eyes of the discerning British Public; and this Man... has found some hundreds of persons to misbelieve in his insanities, and hold him out as a kind of poetical Emanuel Swedenborg - or Richard Brothers - or parson Tozer - half Enthusiast and half Imposter.

-Byron's offensive against his contemporaries becomes a part of a long running poetic showdown as Byron lambasts the Lakers for what he finds presumptuous obscurity mixed with supposed moral righteousness that he reads as cant.26 When Jerome Christensen argues that Don Juan represents no set of poetical beliefs, he underestimates Byron's position, which is built on opposition to what he perceives as a pernicious influence on the reading public.27 He levels his attack against the writers and the audience that could reward such "trash;" the uneasy recognition that Byron himself has appealed to the same audience lurks beneath the surface.
-His unspoken fear lies in a suspicion that he denigrates.
+Byron's offensive against his contemporaries becomes a part of a long running poetic showdown as Byron lambasts the Lakers for what he finds presumptuous obscurity mixed with supposed moral righteousness that he reads as cant.
+When Jerome Christensen argues that Don Juan represents no set of poetical beliefs, he underestimates Byron's position, which is built on opposition to what he perceives as a pernicious influence on the reading public.
+He levels his attack against the writers and the audience that could reward such "trash;" the uneasy recognition that Byron himself has appealed to the same audience lurks beneath the surface.
+His unspoken fear lies in a suspicion that he has perhaps more in common than he would care to admit with the poets that he denigrates.
 The references to Southey are particularly loaded with spite and disdain; there is a conscious recoil from the British audience that propelled Byron to poetic fame: